EDWARD G. HAPP

 His 35 years of professional experience include all facets of managing information services and high technology businesses, including general management with P&L responsibility, operations, product management, sales, marketing, customer service, human resources management, technical consulting, manufacturing, and both software and hardware development.

 In 2007, the editors of eWEEK, CIO Insight and Baseline selected Mr. Happ as one of the Top 100 Most Influential People in IT and one of the Top 100 CIOs.

 In 2008, the Center for Digital Strategies at the Tuck Business School at Dartmouth appointed Mr. Happ as Executive Fellow and first CIO in residence for the spring term.

 In 2010, the Nonprofit Technology Network (NTEN) honored Mr. Happ with a Lifetime Achievement Award for technology leadership in the nonprofit community.

 In 2011, he was selected to be a Fellow and Practitioner in Residence at the Rockefeller Foundation’s Bellagio Center, where he began work on a book on collaboration.

 In 2012, Mr. Happ was invited to be a Technical Advisor for the Bill and Melinda Gates Foundation.

-Since 2008, Mr. Happ has volunteered as a software design judge in the Microsoft Imagine Cup, the world’s largest student software competition.
+Since 2008, Mr. Happ has volunteered as a software design and grants judge in the Microsoft Imagine Cup, the world’s largest student software competition.